kingfish777/causalSemantics/README.md

 # causalSemantics
-Leveraging causal knowledge for causal inference
+Leveraging knowledge mined from the literature for causal inference from observational clinical data for drug safety